IS2AI/KazParC/README.md

 <a name = "domains"><h2>Domains ℹ️</h2></a>

-<p align = "justify">We collected data for our Kazakh Parallel Corpus (referred to as KazParC) from a diverse range of textual sources.
+<p align = "justify">We collected data for our Kazakh Parallel Corpus (referred to as KazParC) from a diverse range of textual sources for Kazakh, English, Russian, and Turkish.
 These sources include</p>

 - proverbs and sayings
 - terminology glossaries